snowplow/marketing-attribution-accelerator/content/_index.md

 This accelerator will show you how to perform attribution modeling on your Snowplow data, enabling you to attribute a portion of the value of a conversion to specific channels based on the conversion pathway.
 With this information, you can calculate the revenue per channel and Return on Advertising Spend (ROAS*) for each marketing channel, giving you a data-driven approach to making strategic marketing decisions such as channel investment and focus.

+> We will use the term channels throughout this Accelerator, however you are free to define these however you like and can include other things, e.g. specific campaigns.

 Here you will learn to:

-* Model and Visualise Snowplow data
+* Model and Visualize Snowplow data
   - using the [snowplow_fractribution](https://hub.getdbt.com/snowplow/snowplow_fractribution/latest/) dbt package and Python script
   - using our sample data (no need to have a working pipeline)
 * Set-up Snowplow Tracking and Enrichment to prepare your data sources